akanadocs/docs-test/sp/database-maintenance.md

 This document describes the types of data that require regular archiving and ways to implement it.

+**Note:** This document only applies to versions 7.x of the Policy Manager and Community Manager products.
+Slight changes to the database schema have been introduced in 8.x that will require updating the scripts below.

 ### <a name="data"></a>Types of Volatile Data

 There are several key tables that require regular maintenance: